-Another way to check the temperature is to fill a medium size bowl with ice water.
-Take a small spoonful of the sugar mixture and place it in a bowl of ice water for a few seconds.
-Once cool, if it still looks stringy and won’t form a ball, it needs to cook longer.
+Another way to check the temperature is to fill a medium-size bowl with ice water.
+Take a small spoonful of the sugar mixture and place it in the bowl of ice water for a few seconds.
+Once cool, if it still looks stringy and won’t form a ball, that means it needs to cook longer.

-If you have another type of kitchen thermometer it should work as long as it can withstand consistent heat and it can read temperatures at or below 260 degrees.
+If you have another type of kitchen thermometer, it should work as long as it can withstand consistent heat, and it can read temperatures at or below 260°F.

 Can I use other types of sugar, like brown or caster sugar?

 Yes, you should be able to.
 But there’s a chance it might take some more trial and error to get the ratio of sugar to liquid right.

 What if my sugar wax comes out too hard?

 If your sugar wax consistently comes out too hard, you’re overcooking it.

 Add more lemon juice (the exact amount depends on how hard the sugar mix is) and continue boiling for another 1–2 minutes.
 If it’s still not pliable enough, add more lemon juice and keep boiling.

 Once it’s overcooked, sometimes the easiest thing to do is to toss it out and start over again.